vmware-archive/concourse-pipeline-samples/concourse-pipeline-hacks/http-proxy-config/README.md

 Concourse workers require an HTTP/HTTPS proxy to access external artifacts from the internet.

 ### The solution

-Deploy Concourse workers with appropriate proxy configuration for its `groundcrew` job.
+Deploy Concourse workers with appropriate proxy configuration for the `groundcrew` job.

 ```
 - name: worker